East Lancashire Hospitals NHS Trust: Hospitals

+In October 2024, the Trust announced that all services provided by Accrington Victoria Hospital were to be relocated due to large parts of the hospital building being beyond repair.
+The final service to move was the Minor Injuries Unit on the 20 December 2024, which relocated about a mile away to the Acorn Primary Care Centre.
+This signified the temporary closure of the hospital until a decision can be made about its future use.

+da Vinci Surgical System

 The trust installed a da Vinci Surgical System at the Royal Blackburn Hospital in June 2015, against the advice of NHS England, whose advice is that “A proliferation of centres offering robotic surgery should be avoided until a national policy can be developed.”
 Lancashire Teaching Hospitals NHS Foundation Trust consider themselves to be the leading provider of prostatectomies within the region, but the trust plans to challenge this.
 The Robotic Prostatectomy service has subsequently proven to be both popular and effective for patients of East Lancashire and across the Northwest.
 The robot has gone on to be used for other procedures with similar success.

 Emergency services

-The Trust closed the Accident and Emergency department at Burnley General Hospital in November 2007, replacing the department with an Urgent Care Centre, to treat less serious cases, with more serious cases would have to travel (by ambulance) to the Emergency Department at the Royal Blackburn Hospital.
+The Trust closed the Accident and Emergency department at Burnley General Hospital in November 2007, replacing the department with an Urgent care centre, treating minor injuries and illnesses.

 This has enabled the Emergency Department at Royal Blackburn to concentrate on the more serious cases from across the Trust, for which it is better equipped, with emergency theatres and an Intensive Care Unit.
-Following this move, a helipad was constructed several metres from the entrance to the Emergency Department at Blackburn, so some critically ill/injured patients could be airlifted to the department by the North West Air Ambulance.
+Following this move, a helipad was constructed several metres from the entrance to the Emergency Department at Blackburn, so some critically unwell patients could be airlifted to the department by the North West Air Ambulance.

-As is common in these situations, the decision was deeply unpopular with the public of the Burnley and Pendle districts, who were most affected by the change.
+The decision was deeply unpopular with the public of the Burnley and Pendle districts, who were most affected by the change.
 A campaign to save/return the A&E service was a central issue in local politics.
 Both the district's current MPs were elected in 2010 on a platform of support for the campaign.

 In December 2011, Burnley MP Gordon Birtwistle claimed a partial victory, with news of a new £12m emergency unit.
 The new Burnley Urgent Care Centre opened in 2014.
 The trust has confirmed there will be no return of a full accident and emergency department to Burnley.